Casino Dealer

 Do you find a Vegas casino to be a depressing place to work?

-Asked by siram almost 12 years ago
+Asked by siram over 12 years ago

 Not at all.
 I love my job, I love the glitz and glamour.
 I work at a high-end casino with many high-limit players and lots of action.
 We have a nightclub and plenty of eye candy.
 The customers are generally positive and nice.
 I live in Henderson, which is a very nice suburb.
 Life is what you make of it, it's 10% of what is dealt to you and 90% of how you react to it.